 - Fill in the sides of the pot with soil

-- Firmly press the soil and water your it
+- Firmly press the potting soil and water it

-Make sure that your new pot has drainage holes since Tradescantia dislikes soggy soil.
+Make sure that your new pot has drainage holes since Tradescantia does not like soggy soil.
 While it’s possible to grow it in a pot without holes, it’s not recommended for beginners.

 Since Tradescantia Nanouk is a vigorous grower, you will need to repot it once a year, or when it has outgrown its pot.
 You will notice that your Nanouk has outgrown the pot if you gently pull the entire plant out and see mostly intertwined roots and not much soil.
 You can also check if the roots are poking out of the bottom of the container.
 This is a sign that you should repot your plant.